Saint Thomas (Brandenburg colony): History

 In the 17th century, the Margraviate of Brandenburg had several African colonies, including Brandenburger Gold Coast (Groß Friedrichsburg) and Arguin, which were involved in the slave trade.
 In order to support this business, Brandenburg needed a base in the Caribbean.
 For this reason, the Brandenburg Navy-General Director Benjamin Raule signed a rental agreement with the Danish West India Company on November 24, 1685.
-The agreement included a portion of the Danish Antilles island of St. Thomas, which had belonged to Denmark since 1666.
-The ownership of the island would belong to the Danish King, but Brandenburg was granted the right to use the land.
+The agreement included a portion of the Danish Antilles island of St. Thomas, which had belonged to Denmark-Norway since 1666.
+The ownership of the island would belong to the Danish-Norwegian King, but Brandenburg was granted the right to use the land.
 In 1693 the Brandenburg section of Saint Thomas was seized by the Danes without any resistance or repayment.
 With the end of the Brandenburg African colonies (they were sold to the Dutch, Groß Friedrichsburg in 1718 and Arguin in 1721) there was no need to maintain a presence in Saint Thomas and the town completely passed from Brandenburg control.